petermiles/property-scraper/LEARNING_WITH_CURSOR.md

 - User-friendly output

 All built through iterative conversation with Cursor, making the development process both efficient and educational.

+## The Dangers of Not Verifying AI Code

+### Real-World Consequences

+When you don't verify AI-generated code, you risk:

+1. **Security Vulnerabilities**
+   - AI might generate code that exposes sensitive data
+   - Missing input validation can lead to injection attacks
+   - Authentication/authorization might be implemented incorrectly

+2. **Data Loss or Corruption**
+   - Code might delete or modify data incorrectly
+   - Race conditions in concurrent code
+   - Missing error handling can cause silent failures

+3. **Financial Loss**
+   - Bugs in payment processing code
+   - Incorrect calculations in financial systems
+   - Automation that makes wrong decisions

+4. **Legal Issues**
+   - Code that violates privacy laws (GDPR, CCPA)
+   - Scraping that violates terms of service
+   - Missing consent mechanisms

+5. **Wasted Time**
+   - Code that doesn't work and needs complete rewrite
+   - Debugging issues that could have been caught early
+   - Relying on incorrect data for decisions

+### The Verification Process

+**Every time Cursor generates code, follow these steps:**

+1. **Read the code** - Don't just copy-paste
+2. **Understand the logic** - What is it trying to do?
+3. **Test immediately** - Run it with simple inputs
+4. **Check edge cases** - What happens with empty data?
+Invalid input?
+5. **Review for security** - Are there any obvious vulnerabilities?
+6. **Verify output** - Does the result match expectations?
+7. **Test in production-like environment** - Don't deploy untested code

+### Example: Why Verification Matters

+During the development of this scraper, Cursor generated code that:

+- Initially missed most properties (only found 14 out of 68)
+- Had bugs in scrolling logic that required multiple iterations
+- Needed manual fixes for address extraction patterns
+- Required verification that all 68 properties were actually captured

+**Without verification, we would have had incorrect data.**

 ## Trying It Yourself